18 Comments

 Expand full comment

 It would be interesting to know how many of the stations that were convinced to be actively anti-disco were already espousing a no-disco policy.
 There was one program director that was quoted saying he wouldn't play rap either, in the 80s.
 Parikhal noted an undercurrent of homophobia in his focus groups, but race didn't come up.
 I think this was before they expanded the research to US cities because he mentioned the Canadians surveyed didn't exactly represent American audiences.
-Dee Snider of Twisted Sister noticed racist responses when they hanged a Barry White effigy they were shocked at the racist reactions, so they avoided that in the future.
+Dee Snider of Twisted Sister noticed racist responses when they hanged a Barry White effigy, so they avoided that in the future.
 Prince was booed when he opened for the Rolling Stones.
 No doubt racist audiences took advantage.

 I've got a lot more reading to do, but there's a lot of writing out there that covers this angle.
 I've got some memoirs on deck to learn more.